🌍 Free Course – AI Right Now – How Artificial Intelligence Is Changing the World in 2026

 In the next lessons, you will explore:

-Together, these lessons create a map of the AI landscape as it exists today.
+Together, these lessons build a structured view of the AI landscape as it exists today.

 Key Takeaway